 PM; December "mid- holiday" meeting -

-The LPSFV also plays host to the Dave Larkin Pub Club, an informal gathering of libertarians every 3rd Friday of the month from 7:00 PM until we tucker out.
+The LPSFV also plays host to the Dave Larkin Pub Club, an informal gathering of libertarians every 3rd Friday of the month from 7:00 PM until closing.
 Current (and new) venue: The Crabby Crab 4457 Van Nuys Blvd., Sherman Oaks, CA 91403.
 This has been in flux; get on a mailing list for current location.

 "Region 61" is the San Fernando Valley region of Los Angeles County, including the cities and communities of Agoura Hills, Arleta, Burbank, Calabasas, Canoga Park, Canyon Country, Castaic, Chatsworth, Encino, Granada Hills, Hidden Hills, Lake View Terrace, Mission Hills, Newhall, North Hills, North Hollywood, Northridge, Pacoima, Panorama City, Reseda, San Fernando, Santa Clarita, Saugus, Sherman Oaks, Sunland, Sun Valley, Studio City, Tarzana, Tujunga, Valencia, Van Nuys,West Hills, Winnetka, and Woodland Hills.